 BenefitsBenefits

 You can buy a house with a lower down payment than should you choose a conventional mortgage.
-Rather than having to save up to 20% of the purchase price, you can make the purchase with as little as a 3.5% down payment.
+For example, rather than saving up to 20% of the purchase price, you can purchase with as little as a 3.5% down payment.

 You may also have a bad credit history.
 This program allows you to qualify for a mortgage, providing you have rectified the situation.